zikichombo/website/content/blog/launch.md

 functionally competitive with the experts, which are by and very large not open source.
-It presents us with an opportunity for a huge variety of audio and sound based cloud processing, a topic where the "experts" tend to be lacking in culture gophers have.
+It presents us with an opportunity for a huge variety of audio and sound based cloud processing, a topic where the "experts" tend to be lacking in culture gophers tend to have.
 It presents us with an opportunity to be bring unprecedented simplicity to sound and audio software work, which in turn presents us with an opportunity to disrupt the field with an open source culture doing highly advanced and creative audio work with grace, ease, simplicity, and as developers who design and implement programs rather than confounding very unsimple framework know-how with expertise.

-From echo cancellation to polyphonic pitch detection and real-time-voice-mapping, 3d mixing with convolutional reverb configured for all source and listener positions in virtualized space, _we_ can make it happen here.
+From echo cancellation on a speakerphones to polyphonic pitch detection and real-time-voice-mapping, or 3d mixing with convolutional reverb configured for all source and listener positions in virtualized space for very high quality audio rendering, _we_ can make it happen here.

 ### Community
 For any open source project to succeed, it needs a community.
 ZikiChombo is not about